On 25 December 2000, in rough seas, the bulk carrier the Coral Bulker,

 The 100 to 150 tonnes of heavy propulsion fuel leaked out of the ship, threatening to pollute the beaches situated in the areas north and south of the harbour, as well as the estuary of the river Lima.
 The onshore clean-up operations allowed 6,500 bags of fuel and polluted sand to be collected.
-The Viana do Costello harbour is was protected by floating booms.
+The Viana do Costello harbour was protected by floating booms.

-The maritime rescue company TITAN Marine, contracted by the P&I Club to remove the shipwreck under supervision of the Portuguese Navy, immediately sends its staff and equipment, based in Fort Lauderdale (Florida) and Newhaven (GB) on site.
+The maritime rescue company TITAN Marine, contracted by the P&I Club to remove the shipwreck under supervision of the Portuguese Navy, immediately sent its staff and equipment, based in Fort Lauderdale (Florida) and Newhaven (GB) on site.

 A certain amount of fuel and lubricating oil remained aboard.
 On 21 January, after a few interruptions due to gusts of wind, the 42 tonnes were finally pump transferred into lorries.
 Eight tonnes of emulsion were also recovered from the water surface.